Mapula Mafole

-Mapula Mafole (born 18 July 1990) is a South African actress best known for playing the role of Mapula on the e.tv soapie Rhythm City (20152022).
+Mapula Mafole (born 18 July 1990) is a South African actress best known for playing the role of Mapula on the e.tv soapie Rhythm City.

 Early life

-Mafole was born in Diepkloof, Soweto, Gauteng and raised in Klerksdorp, North West to Moses and Monica Mafole who later moved her and her siblings to Tshwane, Pretoria when she was 10 before they relocated to the United Kingdom.
+Mafole was born in Diepkloof, Soweto, Gauteng and raised in Klerksdorp, North West.
+Her parents Moses and Monica Mafole later moved her and her siblings to Tshwane, Pretoria when she was 10, before they relocated to the United Kingdom.
 In 2013, she graduated and now holds AFDA degree.